vic-ma/howtodismantle.github.io/_posts/2025-09-16-Because-Nobody-Loves-MI05-How-to-handle-SAP-Inventory.md

 ![image](/assets/2025-09-16/050.png)

 The *Load Document* button triggers a refresh of the dynamic data source.
-When tapped, the placeholders are replaced with the current variable values and the application pulls the latest data from SAP.
+When tapped, the placeholders are replaced with the current variable values, and the application pulls the latest data from SAP.

 ![image](/assets/2025-09-16/060.png)

 ### Submit the inventory count to SAP

-As noted earlier, we call `BAPI_MATPHYSINV_COUNT` to submit the inventory count, and then `BAPI_TRANSACTION_COMMIT` to finalize the update.
+As previously mentioned, we use `BAPI_MATPHYSINV_COUNT` to submit the inventory count, and then `BAPI_TRANSACTION_COMMIT` to finalize the update.
 The XQL sits inside a standard SAP data source.

-The XQL has placeholders for the inventory number and fiscal year.
-It also has a `CountTablePayload` placeholder that contains the updated rows of the `ITEMS` table.
+The XQL query has placeholders for the inventory number and fiscal year.
+It also has a `CountTablePayload` placeholder that contains the updated rows of the `ITEMS` table, which it sources from the variable list (more on that in a bit).
 This setup keeps the script flexible, no matter how many items the inventory document contains.

 {% highlight test %}
 EXECUTE FUNCTION 'BAPI_MATPHYSINV_COUNT'